loicleray/WOAH_WAHIS.ReportRetriever/README.md

 By default this script creates an excel spreadsheet for each outbreak in the disease and filters you specify.
 For each outbreak it shows outbreak information (ID#s, location, animal population affected, disease and strain, testing ect...) as well as report information the outbreak was taken from (organisations involved, control methods, report IDs ect...).

 ![image](https://user-images.githubusercontent.com/47128655/190842786-afdd502e-628f-4d90-815e-63dd41ab26db.jpeg)

+---
+# I am still working on this tool.
+It is not yet finalised, but should work for most diseases.
+[If you need specific data contact me through my website.](https://www.loicleray.com/contact/).
+---

 ## How to use this tool?
 There are two ways you can interact with this tool.
 Either via the command-line interface (CLI) or in your own scripts.
 The CLI is the recommended (and most approachable way) for non-coders to get WAHIS report data.